Chemical Dosing System and Pump: Types, Working & Applications

 Q2.
 How do I size the pump quickly?

-Convert the target concentration in parts per million (ppm) multiplied by the process line flow rate to get the required mass per hour.
-Divide that mass by the active chemical concentration to get the required volume per hour in L/h.
-Apply 3 to 5 times headroom for turndown range and off-gassing, then verify discharge pressure and specify accessories including back-pressure valves, relief valves, and pulsation dampers.
+Convert target ppm × line flow to mass per hour.
+Divide by active concentration to get L/h.
+Apply 3 to 5 times headroom for turndown and off-gassing.
+Then check discharge pressure and accessories, including back-pressure valves, relief valves, and dampers.

 Q3.
 What accessories are mandatory?

-A correctly functioning dosing system requires, at minimum, a calibration column, back-pressure valve, relief line returning to the tank, injection quill, isolation valves, and pressure gauges.
-Add a pulsation damper for high-frequency stroke rates and a degassing head for sodium hypochlorite (NaOCl) applications where off-gassing causes pump vapor lock.
+At minimum, include a calibration column, back-pressure valve, relief line to tank, injection quill, isolation valves, and gauges.
+Consider a pulsation damper and degassing head for NaOCl applications.

 Q4.
 What if line pressure fluctuates?